vivaansinghvi07/soccer-database-project/README.md

   - Award

 ## Requirements:
-PostGreSQL 15
+- PostGreSQL 15
-PGAdmin4
+- PGAdmin4
-Lucid Chart (For ERD)
+- Lucid Chart (For ERD)
+- MacOS for implementation

 ## Tables:
 **Team Standing** - this table helps keep track of how a team performed in a certain season - such as Arsenal’s performance in the Premier League in the 2018-19 season